AnyChart/docs.anychart.com/Basic_Charts/Radar_Plot/Overview.md

 If you want to configure the stroke of the X- and Y-axes of your radar chart, use the {api:anychart.core.axes.Radar#stroke}stroke(){api} method:

 ```
-// configure the appearance of the Y-axis
+// configure the appearance of the y-axis
 chart.yAxis().stroke({
   color: "gray",
   thickness: 2,